arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

+Basically, the same test, without the specific value for `Product`.

-As a second case, given the following F# xUnit Theory:
+As a second case, here's an F# xUnit Theory for the Fizz Buzz Kata:

 ```fsharp
 [<Theory>]